SAP-samples/teched2025-AD166/exercises/ex5/README.md

 ### Exercise 5.2 - Implement the Filtering

-📋 **Action Required**: Add the filtering logic to make the IconTabFilters functional.
+📋 **Next Step**: Add the filtering logic to make the IconTabFilters functional.

 > 📖 **Context**: In the previous section you've added all necessary controls.
 Next, you'll implement the filtering logic.
 Before implementing the filter logic, we need to expose the `Threshold` enum.